Exupery/pvpaudit/README.md

 * win/loss record with that player
 * MMR range of the games played with that player

+Your win/loss record with each player, comp, and map can be seen in the history viewer (`/pvpaudit history`).

 **Note:** if you leave the arena instance before the end-of-arena scoreboard is shown that match will **not** be included in your match history (i.e. stay until the scoreboard is displayed if you want accurate data).

 ## Player Audit